-In 2013, the Company revised its estimate of the useful life of machinery and equipment from 10 to 7 years.
-This change, which became effective December 31, 2013, resulted in increased depreciation expense of \$0.7 million for the year then ended.
-The Company estimates that this change will increase depreciation expense for the machinery and equipment on hand at December 31, 2013 by approximately \$7 million and \$3 million in 2014 and 2015, respectively.
+In 2013, the Company revised its estimate of the useful life of machinery and equipment from 10 years to 7 years.
+This change, which became effective December 31, 2013, resulted in increased depreciation expense of \$7 million in 2014.
+The Company estimates that this change will increase depreciation expense for the machinery and equipment on hand at December 31, 2013 by approximately \$3 million and \$1 million in 2015 and 2016, respectively.